Therapies for relieving excess conditions Gentian and Cascara

 Chinese herbalists would describe this herbal combination as a wood reducing formula.
 It also reduces the water and metal elements while enhancing the earth and fire elements.

-Gentian and Cascara combination has traditionally been used to treat infectious fevers, jaundice, hepatitis, diabetes, obesity, swollen glands, lymphatic, inflammations, hemorrhoids, eczema and ulcers.
+Gentian and Cascara combination has traditionally been used to treat infectious fevers, jaundice, hepatitis, diabetes, obesity, swollen glands, lymphatic, inflammations, hemorrhoids, and ulcers.

 This formula is commonly used in conjunction with the vitamin C family.